Press brake

-A press brake is a machine used for bending sheet metal and metal plate, most commonly sheet metal.
+A press brake is a type of brake, a machine used for bending sheet metal and metal plate.
 It forms predetermined bends by clamping the workpiece between a matching top tool and bottom die.

 Typically, two C-frames form the sides of the press brake, connected to a table at the bottom and on a movable beam at the top.
 The bottom tool is mounted on the table, with the top tool mounted on the upper beam.

 Types

 A brake can be described by basic parameters, such as the force or tonnage and the working length.
 Additional parameters include the stroke length, the distance between the frame uprights or side housings, distance to the back gauge, and work height.
-The upper beam usually operates at a speed ranging from 1 to 15 mm/s.
+The upper beam usually operates at a speed ranging from 1 to 15 mm/s (in working mode) and up to 200 mm/s (depends on the type) in idle mode (approach and return).

 There are several types of press brakes including nut-stop hydraulic, synchro hydraulic, electric and hybrid.

 Hydraulic presses operate by means of two synchronized hydraulic cylinders on the C-frames moving the upper beam.
 Servo-electric brakes use a servo-motor to drive a ballscrew or belt drive to exert tonnage on the ram.

 Historically, a mechanical press entailed with energy that was added to a flywheel with an electric motor.
 A clutch engages the flywheel to power a crank mechanism that moves the ram vertically.
 Accuracy and speed are two advantages of the mechanical press.

 Until the 1950s, mechanical brakes dominated the world market.
 The advent of better hydraulics and computer controls have led to hydraulic machines being the most popular.

-Todays press brakes are controlled by two types of controls, NC (Numeric Controlled) or CNC (Computer Numeric Controlled).
-NC is a basic controller where the CNC is the high end controller although the initial outlay might be more than a NC, a CNC controller can be more effective, keeping cost down in the long run.